ktonge/Covid-and-Weather-Machine-Learning/README.md

 ### Questions we plan to answer with the project
 + Does the weather have a significant impact on covid 19 cases seen in the next week?
-+ Can we use machine learning models to predict the number of COVID-19 cases based on temperature?
++ Can we use machine learning models to predict the number of COVID-19 cases based on weather?
-+ Does the temperature two weeks previously affect the covid infection rate?
++ Does the weather two weeks previously affect the covid infection rate?

 ## Data Exploration
 ### Working with the Covid Data